 And we believe in smart automation.

-Shhhh…in the past few weeks we’ve quietly released a Facebook Ads connection, which audits your Facebook campaign tagging and pulls ad cost daily into Google Analytics.
-It’s a seamless way to pull Facebook Ads data into your overall ecommerce tracking, something that would otherwise be a headache for marketers and developers.
+Littledata’s Facebook Ads connection audits your Facebook campaign tagging and pulls ad cost daily into Google Analytics.
+This automated Facebook-Ads-to-Google-Analytics integration is a seamless way to pull Facebook Ads data into your overall ecommerce tracking — something that would otherwise be a headache for marketers and developers.
 The integration checks Facebook Ads for accurate tagging and automatically pulls ad cost data into GA.

 (Not a subscriber yet?
 Sign up for a free trial on any plan today.)